adamsmd/latex-pkg-external/README.md

 bug reports that include pull requests are more likely to be fixed.

 I am also looking for someone to take over maintenance of this package.

+### Desired Feature

+A desired feature would be to subsume the functionality of the TikZ `externalize` library.
+In order to do this, the following features need to be implemented.

+- Use `pgfkeys`
+- Support automatic caching
+- Make it possible to copy the preamble of the master document into the externally compiled code.

 ### Bug Reports